 I’ve covered most modes including feature articles, case studies and interviews.

 Following are some of the medical colleges, companies and organisations I’ve written for:

 ♦ The Royal Australian College of General Practitioners

 ♦ Rural Workforce Agencies Australia

-I’ve covered all areas of health, wellbeing, diet, exercise and mental health in my writing for Australian medical colleges.
+I’ve covered all areas of health, wellbeing, diet, exercise and mental health in my medical writing.

 As a member of the Australian Medical Writers Association (AMWA), I belong to a community of professional medical writers.

 I’m also a member of the Australasian Health and Medical Journal Editors’ Network, which is a subgroup of the AMWA.

 With academic qualifications in editing from The University of Melbourne, and more than a decade working in senior editorial roles, I’m well-qualified to edit your medical content.

 I’ve worked in-house as editor of medical magazines and professional development material for GPs.